anoopsarkar/compilers-class/faq.md

 It's time to get yourself set up in the CSIL Lab.

 CSIL is open starting the second week of the semester, 24 hours a day, 7 days a week.
-All your CMPT 127 lab sessions are in CSIL.
 Log in to the **Linux** machines.
-Use the same username and password as before.

-The machines in these rooms have Linux and Windows installed.
-If you a machine running Windows, simply restart the machine and select Linux when prompted.

-Once logged into Linux, you should see a familiar desktop interface.
+If you use the terminal server to login to Linux, you should see a familiar desktop interface.
 In order to manipulate most of your work, you will need a terminal window which runs the "shell".
+Your default shell will be "bash".

-Click the launcher in the upper-left corner of the desktop interface and start the "Terminal Emulator" application, or Terminal for short.
+If you are using the terminal server, click the launcher in the upper-left corner of the desktop interface and start the "Terminal Emulator" application, or Terminal for short.
 It should be under the Accessories submenu.
 If you can't find it, then try searching for `Terminal` in the search box.

+If you are using `ssh` to log into Linux at CSIL you will automatically be on a Terminal, typically running `bash` as your shell.

 The Terminal will allow you to type commands to manipulate, run and test programs in your labs.
 But there will be no programming in this lab.